linemos/kubernetes-intro/tasks/2-main-tasks.md

   kubectl get service frontend -w
   ```

-5. Visit the IP in your browser to see you amazing CV online!
+5. Visit the IP in your browser to see your amazing CV online!

 ## Rolling updates